eu-digital-identity-wallet/eudi-doc-testing-application/README.md

    Depending on which tests you want to run, you will include the corresponding tag in the local-execution.cmd or local-execution-mac.sh

 6. After the execution a report will be created and can be open by opening the index.html file in the path ./target/site/reports/index.html.
-If you have enabled the appium.recording property then a .mp4 file will be created in the ./target/recordings folder.
-If you execute the tests in Mac then you have to install also ffmpeg.

 ## Implemented test cases
 The implemented test cases can be found in the "feature files" folder.
 Each feature file corresponds to a specific test case, outlining the steps to be followed, the expected outcome, and any prerequisites or assumptions.